icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 ```

 ______

+## STEP 7 : Login via SSH :

-7. We will login to the system with this IP using ssh.
+We will login to the system with this IP using ssh.

 ```
 $ ssh <IP Reported>